ℙ𝕖𝕡 🙴 ℕ𝕠𝕞

 notes

-Using the state command is basically a speedy version of invoking a script with the pep interactive debugger which is more powerful but slower.
+Using the state command is basically a speedy version of invoking a script with the pep interactive debugger (using the '-I' switch) which is more powerful but a more laborious way to find out what is wrong with your script (or my coding).
 The interactive debugger allows you to step through the ℕ𝕠𝕞 program one instruction at a time and view the state of the pep machine (it also has many other useful commands which may be useful for learning about the ℙ𝕖𝕡 virtual machine ).

 debug a script in interactive mode with the -I switch